School of Fine Arts

 Typically Offered: Spring.

 Course Description: Building upon skills developed in Interactive Design I, this course introduces beginner-level JavaScript, object-oriented programming concepts, advanced User Experience (UX) design topics, and a continuation of User Interface (UI) design using industry-standard software and hardware.
 The course also explores ongoing usability testing and producing quantitative results, problem-solving through critical thinking, designing for Human-Computer Interaction (HCI), and planning, documenting, designing, and developing large-scope projects for mobile and web delivery.
+Six studio hours.
 Prerequisite(s): ART 129, ART 349, and credit or concurrent enrollment in PSY 101.

 ART 450 Independent Research/Project Credits: 3